If you want to see the best unlimited design services in one place, then you’ll LOVE this 2021 guide.

 DesignOye is a solid graphic design service with offices in Dubai.
 Their main focus is graphic tasks, although they also do website and complex tasks but for a higher price.
 Their turnarounds are great so you might be able to get many tasks done per month.

-Pricing: They have two plans.
+Pricing: They have three plans.
 The first is the “Standard” which costs $369/mo and includes all types of graphic design tasks in exception to GIFs, landing page and white website design, logos & branding and presentations.
-They accept one project at a time.
-Their “Premium” plan, instead, accepts all of these tasks but costs $999/mo.
+Their "Smart" plan costs $569/month and it includes app and website design.
+Their “Premium” plan, which $999/mo, is like the Smart plan but also accepts logo designs, animated gifs and Google Slides.

 Discount: DesignOye has offered us three different discounts according to whether you pay per month, quarter or year.
 Click on this link and use the codes MONTH25OFF, QUART25OFF or YEAR15OFF.